Softpanorama

 The login method is used to send a username and password to the remote machine.
 It uses the Prompt to decide when the login is complete and times out if the machine doesn't reply with a prompt:

-You can separate the sending of the command from the reception of its output with the print and waitfor methods, as we do in the Solution.
-The waitfor method takes either a single string containing a Perl regular expression match operator:
+You can separate the sending of the command from the reception of its output with the and methods.
+This is somewhat similar to Expect.
+The method takes either a single string containing a Perl regular expression match operator:

 or named arguments.
 Timeout lets you specify a timeout to override the default, Match is a string containing a match operator as above, and String is a literal string to find:

-In scalar context, waitfor returns true if the pattern or string was found.
-If it is not found, the Errmode action is performed.
+In scalar context, returns true if the pattern or string was found.
+If it is not found before timeout occures, the Errmode action is performed.
 In list context, it returns two strings: all the text before the match, and the text that matched.

 See also the documentation for the Net::Telnet module from CPAN; RFCs 854-856, as amended by later RFCs